Search the Web Search lindal-in-furness.co.uk

 Miners

 "Miners" sculpture in Barrow-in-Furness by West Cumbrian artist Colin Telfer.
 Other mining-related statues by Colin Telfer can be found in Maryport, Egremont, Millom and St Bees.
+However, before you rush to visit the sculpture, please see the footnote to this article.

 "Miners" by Colin Telfer